jetpks/slush.systems/content/posts/brace-expansion-is-pretty-neat.md

 Even if you're not famliar with brace expansion (e.g. `{,Italic}`,) you're probably famliar with globbing (e.g. `*woff`.)
-Both of these are **parameter expnasion**.
+Both of these are **parameter expansion**.
 Your shell (bash, fish, zsh, etc) is expanding those patterns into parameters before executing your command.

 This works the same way anywhere in your shell: